Semiclassical expansion for exactly solvable differential operators: Technical results

 \end{theorem}

 To establish the Borel summability of $ \dsty \psi_j(z,\eta,z^*), z^*\notin \mathcal{Z}$ we introduce the Stokes curves

 relative to $z^*$.

-As observed in \cite{Berk82}, for higher order operators a Stokes phenomenon can occur in a neighborhood of the intersection point of Stokes curves starting at two turning points, cf. Definition \ref{LbSt}.
-Consequently, the Borel sum of $ \dsty \psi_j(z,\eta,z^*), z^*\notin \mathcal{Z}$ may not be well-defined on a new Stokes curve obtained from an ordered crossing point.
-We consider the ordered crossings of curves in $\mathcal{S}_{z*,j}$ and the Stokes curves emanating from the turning points $z_k\in\mathcal{Z}$ and define the new Stokes curves similarly to the Definition \ref{OC}.
-Set $\mathcal{N}_{ext}=\mathcal{N}\cup \mathcal{N}_{z^*}$, where $\mathcal{N}_{z^*}$ is the set of new Stokes curves when $z^*$ is a reference point.
+As observed in \cite{Berk82}, for higher order operators a Stokes phenomenon can occur in a neighborhood of intersection points of Stokes curves emanating from turning points, cf.\ Notation~\ref{LbSt}.
+Consequently, the Borel sum of $\psi_j(z,\eta,z^*)$, with $z^*\notin\mathcal Z$, may fail to be well-defined along Stokes curves produced by ordered crossings.
+We therefore consider ordered crossings of curves in $\mathcal S_{z^*,j}$ together with Stokes curves emanating from the turning points $z_k\in\mathcal Z$, and define the corresponding collection of potentially obstructing curves as in Definition~\ref{OC}.
+We denote by $\mathcal N_{ext}=\mathcal N\cup\mathcal N_{z^*}$ the union of all such curves, where $\mathcal N_{z^*}$ refers to those arising when $z^*$ is taken as reference point.

+Although the class of operators considered here does not allow one to relate different turning points through a single bicharacteristic strip, the intersection of Stokes curves still signals a genuine analytic obstruction.
+Indeed, at such points distinct phase integrals may exhibit identical exponential growth, so that competing exponential contributions coexist after analytic continuation.
+This coincidence provides the mechanism by which a Stokes phenomenon may arise, independently of any direct microlocal connectivity between turning points.

+Accordingly, we assume that at ordered intersections of Stokes curves—including those involving curves emanating from turning points—the Borel transform may exhibit an obstruction to analytic continuation in the $z$-variable.
+Following the classical exact WKB analysis of \cite{Berk82}, we therefore exclude neighborhoods of these ordered intersections and restrict our analysis to points $z \notin \mathcal{N}_{ext}$, where the Stokes phenomenon is not expected to occur.

+Away from $\mathcal N_{ext}$, standard results on analytic continuation with respect to parameters ensure that the singularities of the Borel transform depend holomorphically on $z$ and remain separated from the Laplace direction.
+In particular, no obstruction to Borel summation arises outside $\mathcal N_{ext}$.

+From a microlocal viewpoint, propagation of singularities implies that the wavefront set of $\psi_{j,B}$ is transported along the bicharacteristic strip.
+Away from ordered intersections of Stokes curves, the microlocal contributions associated with distinct phases remain separated after projection, preventing any interaction in the Laplace direction.
+At points belonging to $\mathcal N_{ext}$, however, this microlocal separation may fail at the level of projections, allowing different phase contributions to interact and producing a possible obstruction to microlocal analyticity in the Laplace direction.

 \begin{lemma} Fix $z\in \Omega$ and $z\notin \mathcal{S}_{z*,j}\cup \mathcal{N}_{ext}$.
 Then, $\psi_{j,B}(z,y,z^*)$ can be analytically continued through the horizontal strip $[-y_0(z,z^*)\pm \imath\delta, t\Re[-y_0(z,z^*)]+\imath(\Im[-y_0(z,z^*)]\pm\delta) ], t>0, |\delta|<\delta_0 $.
 Moreover, $\psi_{j,B}(z,y,z^*)\rightarrow 0$ as $y\rightarrow \infty$ through the strip, in particular $\psi_{j,B}(z,y,z^*), y\in [-y_0(z,z^*),+\infty-\imath \Im[y_0(z,z^*)])$ is of exponential type. \end{lemma}